BuntingLabs/buntinglabs-qgis-plugin/README.md

 ![AI vectorizing a map in QGIS](assets/example.gif)

+Use this plugin by clicking the **Vectorize with AI** icon in the QGIS Plugins Toolbar.
+Begin editing a vector layer and add two vertices to a new feature to start tracing.
-You can use the plugin by starting features as you would, except with the AI Vectorizer activated instead of the Add Line Feature tool.
-The plugin will autocomplete ahead of you.
-If it makes a mistake, you can hold down `shift` to cut and then add vertices without autocomplete, before returning back to autocomplete mode.
+Hover around the map to let the AI autocomplete ahead of you.
+Use `shift` to manually add vertices without autocomplete.

 ### Network Usage